-Significant assumption Estimate of potential effects Level of uncertainty increases with time; it is harder to predict the Government's future intentions for land transport funding beyond the period covered by Auckland Transport A Plan and the current Regional Land Transport Plan.
-The cost of growth incorporated in the contributions charge is calculated net of all third-party income.
-This policy assumes that the level of third-party funding will not change over the development phase of the projects.
-If the level of third-party funding is reduced, the council will have understated the cost to be recovered through this policy.
-If the level of third party-funding is increased, the council will have overstated the cost to be recovered through this policy In either case the council will assess the materiality of the difference and determine whether to revise the schedule of charges within the policy and provide for a lower or higher expectation of third-party income Low That there is no significant difference between the actual rate of inflation and interest compared with that estimated in the 10-year budget and used for the beyond 2031 Drury projects Changes to inflation and interest are common variables in any policy of this nature.
-If inflation or interest rates increase, the costs to be recovered by development contributions also increase.
-Where significant changes occur that materially affect the schedule of charges, the council can decide to adjust the policy accordingly Medium Developments will in general exhibit common demand characteristics that enable the council to consider them as part of a simple overall classification of development types All development will be attributed with the average demand as set out in Schedule 2 for the development type under which it is classified Developments individually may create a lower or higher demand on infrastructure than the average demand for their development type Development overall will create the demand levels required to recover the cost of infrastructure for growth Medium Applicants are only required to pay development contributions on additional development that is the subject of a consent application.
-Any existing lawfully established allotments or land uses on the development site are assumed to have either: • paid development or financial contributions under relevant legislation at the time; and/or • have been exempt from paying contributions.
-The assumption that lawfully established allotments are deemed paid for development contributions purposes requires all new subdivisions to pay for one unit of demand at the point of subdivision.
-This is likely to have limited effect given that the final built form or land use on the allotment will be equal to or higher than a single unit of demand for that development type Low

-Significant assumption Estimate of potential effects Level of uncertainty This assumption applies in accordance with Schedule 2 unit of demand factors only.
+Significant assumption Estimate of potential effects Level of uncertainty The cost of growth incorporated in the contributions charge is calculated net of all third party income.
+This policy assumes that the level of third party funding will not change over the life of the LTP 2018-2028 If the level of third party funding is reduced, the council will have understated the cost to be recovered through this policy.
+If the level of third party-funding is increased, the council will have overstated the cost to be recovered through this policy Low In either case the council will assess the materiality of the difference and determine whether to revise the schedule of charges within the policy and provide for a lower or higher expectation of third party income That there is no significant difference between the actual rate of inflation and interest compared with that estimated in the LTP 2018-2028 Changes to inflation and interest are common variables in any policy of this nature.
+Where significant changes occur that materially affect the schedule of charges, the council can decide to adjust the policy accordingly Low Developments will in general exhibit common demand characteristics that enable the council to consider them as part of a simple overall classification of development types All development will be attributed with the average demand as set out in Schedule 2 for the development type under which it is classified Developments individually may create a lower or higher demand on infrastructure than the average demand for their development type Medium Development overall will create the demand levels required to recover the cost of infrastructure for growth Applicants are only required to pay development contributions on additional development that is the subject of a consent application.
+Any existing lawfully established allotments or land uses on the development site are The assumption that lawfully established allotments are deemed paid for development contributions purposes requires all new subdivisions to pay for one unit of demand at the point of subdivision This is likely to have limited effect given that the Low paid development or financial contributions under relevant legislation at the time; and/or have been exempt from paying contributions.
+This assumption applies in accordance with final built form or land use on the allotment will be equal to or higher than a single unit of demand for that development type Schedule 2 unit of demand factors only.
 Council is required to mitigate stormwater for the need of flood and environment protection that benefits all Aucklanders.
-This may result in the need to provide flood or environmental mitigation to developments that do not directly enter council's network.
 All developments will benefit from flood and environmental protection that allows Aucklanders to travel on the transport network, access schools, shops, hospitals and other essential services as well as swim at the beaches and enjoy the natural environment.
 Medium